The Museum and Gardens are open, and free to visit.

 Read about dogs in our Gardens in our By-Laws.

-The cloakroom and lockers facility is not available, so please only bring coats and bags that you can carry comfortably through your visit.
+Self-service lockers are available via the Café.
+Please note, you will need a £1 coin (which is refundable).
+If possible, please only bring coats and bags that you can carry comfortably through your visit.

 Buggy parking is available in Gallery Square and next to the Butterfly House.
 Please note that all items are left at their owner’s risk.